-This proposal allows for country domain names that are related to legally registered names in the country that they are based by creating a functional heirarchy beneath the country TLD.
+This proposal allows for country-code-based domain names that are related to legally registered names in the country (or locality, state or province within that country) that they are based in, by creating a functional heirarchy beneath the country TLD.

-This proposal does not seek to do away with gTLDs, but rather that a legal name should be sought first and then, if desired, a generic name could be used alongside it.
+This proposal does not seek to do away with gTLDs, but rather suggests that a legal name should be sought first and then, if desired, a generic name could be used alongside it.
 The organisation would then, in case of any disputes, have a legally-held name which no other organisation could have any claim to.